-Norris, T. Strong Democracy in Crisis.
+Norris, T. (2016) Strong Democracy in Crisis.
 Contributions from: Seyla Benhabib, Carol Gilligan, Tracy Strong, Lord Bhikhu Parekh.
-Under Review.
+New York: Lexington Press.

 Norris, T. (2013) “Arendt, Freire and the Pedagogy of Possession.”
 In John Portelli and William Hare (Ed.), Philosophy of Education: introductory readings (4th revised edition).
 Calgary, AB: Brush Publishers.

 Norris, T. “Philosophy Questions about Testing in Philosophy.”
 In Jana Mohr Lone & Roberta Israeloff.
 Philosophy and Education: Introducing Philosophy to Young People.
 Cambridge: Cambridge Scholars Press, 2012.